Welcome to The PCOS Resource Guide!

 One of the biggest challenges of living with PCOS is figuring out what to eat to reverse symptoms.
 The best foods to eat are whole foods, minimally processed, that are rich vitamins, minerals, and antioxidants, anti-inflammatory, and don't spike blood sugar.
 But what does that mean?!

 While there are a couple of diets that women living with PCOS swear by that helped them lower their blood sugar levels and lose weight, any diet that restricts calories or entire food groups is not sustainable over the long term.
 Highly restrictive diets, such as very low carb diets, can an exacerbate existing conditions you may not be aware or make your symptoms worse.
-They can even push you into a cycle of disordered eating or raise your stress levels.
+They can even push you into a cycle of disordered eating and/or increase your cortisol level, which can also cause inflammation.

 This is why I recommend meal planning vs dieting, because meal planning focuses on eating regular meals throughout the day and not on what you can't or shouldn't eat.
 I like PlateJoy's meal planning app, because I don't have to think about what to eat.
 I simply plug in my preferences and they generate a weekly menu.
 If I don't like a recipe, I swap it out for something else.
 And just because I have the app doesn't mean I have to make every recipe -- because it's not a diet.
 This means that I can choose to eat a certain way at specific meal times throughout the week, and other times, I make something from my own recipe collection or enjoy a meal out.